 taken from RHS

 Bare root season is still in full swing and are the most affordable way of achieving a hedge.
 Deciduous hedging plants include popular species such as Beech, Alder and Bird Cherry.
 If you are looking for some evergreen species, we suggest planting these towards the end of the month.
 In warmer areas, evergreen trees and shrubs can be moved in late March.
 It is better to wait until early April in colder areas.
 Make sure the soil is not waterlogged or frozen solid, and bear in mind that they will need careful attention to watering if they are to survive their first summer after moving. why not try Box, Daisy bush or Holly.
 When planting bare roots, we suggest using Rootgrow which is an organic mycorrhizal (pronounced my-cor-y-zal) fungi – a friendly fungi for plants which greatly promotes healthy growth.
-On our new website, there is an auto-calculation function that will tell you at the checkout the amount of Rootgrow you will need for the amount of hedging you are ordering.
-Clever hey!

 Many summer or late-summer flowering deciduous shrubs can be pruned between January and March.
 Examples include Buddleja davidii, Caryopteris clandonensis, Ceratostigma, Hydrangea paniculata, Leycesteria, Lavatera, Perovskia, hardy fuchsia, and deciduous Ceanothus species.